Lake Como in Autumn – 12 Things to Do

 Other Lake Como towns I love are Brunate, Tremezzo and Menaggio – or you can have a look at our guide to the best towns and villages around Lake Como to find your own favourite!

-4) Tour Extraordinary Museums
+5) Tour Unusual Museums

 One of the downsides of visiting Lake Como in October and November is that it might rain.
 Now, Lake Como is wonderful with all kinds of weather, even on a moody day with low clouds, but we all agree that sightseeing in heavy rain is no fun!